-Obsessive-compulsive disorder (OCD) is a long-term condition that causes uncontrollable thoughts or behaviors that affect daily life.
+Obsessive-compulsive disorder (OCD) is a long-term condition that causes uncontrollable (intrusive) thoughts and resultant behaviors that affect daily life.
 Estimates show that up to 3% of people in the United States have OCD.
 Getting the right care can improve your quality of life.
 The team at Northern Virginia Psychiatric Group in Fairfax, Virginia, diagnoses and treats OCD.
 To get help, call the office or schedule an appointment online today.

 OCD is common and affects people of all ages, including children and teens.
 Researchers are still investigating what causes someone to develop OCD, but some theorize it may develop from a combination of genetic and environmental factors.

 Researchers have also found that people with OCD have abnormalities in certain areas of the brain — the connection between OCD and these abnormalities is still under investigation.

 OCD symptoms may include obsessions, compulsions, or both.